-Dashboard queries are cached every 24 hours, so you can access your data quickly without waiting for even the most complicated queries to complete.
+Dashboard queries are cached for 24 hours from the time the dashboard was last visited.
 If you need up-to-date data, you can always click the “refresh” button in the dashboard toolbar.

 Within a dashboard, you can click the report title to be taken to the corresponding report and analysis module.